 In 1937, Murphy appeared in the film ‘West Of Kerry’, which was later recut as ‘The Islandman’ and ‘Eileen Aroon’.
 She played the part of Peig and performed ‘Paddy Lynch’s Boat’ in a ceilidh scene.
 This would be Delia Murphy’s only foray into film.
 She continued as a celebrated singer.
 Murphy recorded ‘The Blackbird’, ‘The Spinning Wheel’, and ‘Three Lovely Lassies From Bannion’.
 These songs increased her popularity before the outbreak of war in 1939.

-On Easter Tuesday 15th April 1941, around 200 tonnes of explosives fell on the city of Belfast.
-Over 900 people lost their lives.
-Thousands lost their homes.
+Around 200 tonnes of explosives fell on the city during The Easter Raid of The Belfast Blitz.
+Over 900 people lost their lives and thousands more lost their homes.
 Through all the hellish chaos, Delia Murphy played on in the city’s Ulster Hall.
 The event was a ceilidh organised by St Malachy’s Gaelic Athletic Club.

 The crowd packed the venue to the rafters with many people standing at the back or seated on the floor.
 At around 1130hrs, she finished what should have been her last song.
 Soldiers stood by the doors as the crowd went to leave.
 The fire warden warned that German planes were over the Co.
 Down coast and that no one was to leave until the alarm was over.